Pitching Outside Off LBW Rule Explained: When Is It Out or Not Out?

 The pitching outside leg means that the ball has landed outside the line of the leg stump, most commonly referred to as a batter’s blind spot.

-What do we mean by the impact outside off rule in cricket?
+What does impact outside off rule imply in cricket?

 The impact outside off LBW rule refers to the ball hitting the batsman outside the line of the off stump when attempting a shot.

-Key difference between pitching outside off vs outside leg rules?
+What is the difference between pitching outside off and outside leg?

 There are certain conditions in which a batter might be out under the pitching outside off rule.
 However, there is clearly no scope for a batter to be given out at all under the pitching outside leg lbw rule.